Images | Particulars | More about | Background and history

 Plans, Smart - 98 EUR

 Smart is a handy little kayak with the same hull form as Kavat and Nomad.
-Designed primarily as a safe and easily handled kayak for youngsters, Smart makes an excellent touring kayak for anybody who has learned the fine art of traveling light.
-And I do not mean "spartan travelling light".
+Designed primarily as a safe and easily handled kayak for beginners, Smart makes an excellent touring kayak for anybody who has learned the fine art of traveling light.
+And I do not mean "spartan traveling light".
 With a load capacity of 125 kg, Smart offers luxuries that a backpacker could only dream of.
 On a day tour, Smart would float even heavy paddlers.

 Like Kavat, Smart is light, swift and extremely maneuverable.
 Initial stability is high, empty or with a full load, and even a novice will feel safe and experience full control in moderate seas.
 Movements are calm and predictable - you can park the paddle and take a photo, take on or off an anorak or have a cup of tea.
 But in large waves, the stability becomes a problem, causing excessive movements that are tiring in the long run (an unavoidable consequence of high stability).
 For its length, Smart has a high touring speed.
 The hull is designed so that friction and wave-making simultaneously hit a low spot slightly below 4 knots, indicating that you can go 4 knots with very little effort.
 The downside of this arrangement is that top speed is not very impressive - do not enter races in Smart!
 But if you do - feel free to blame the designer if you do not win.
 Due to its maneuverability, Smart is fun to use in rapids, surf and for rock-hopping.

 ||485/442 cm (overall/WL)